Eleas/i7-peerless/README.md

 ## Abandoned ideas

 This covers a few ideas that were intriguing, but ultimately rejected as being beyond the scope of the project.

+### Space combat

+I'm uncertain if this could actually be done.
+The IF format is famously poor at presenting timed challenges or detailed spatial relationships.
+It's possible this will recur in some form, but not as a main part of the game.

 ### z-Machine compatibility